freenas/freenas-docs/userguide/sharing.rst

 settings:

 * Hostname lookups add some time to accessing the SMB share.
-If only using IP addresses, uncheck the :guilabel:`Hostnames lookups` box in
+If only using IP addresses, unset the :guilabel:`Hostnames lookups` option in
   :menuselection:`Services --> SMB`.

-* When the :guilabel:`Browsable to Network Clients` box is checked (the default), the share is visible through Windows File Explorer or through :command:`net view`.
+* When the :guilabel:`Browsable to Network Clients` option is enabled (the default), the share is visible through Windows File Explorer or through :command:`net view`.
 When the
-  :guilabel:`Use as a home share` box is checked, unchecking the :guilabel:`Browsable to Network Clients` box hides the share named *homes* so that only the dynamically generated share containing the authenticated user's home directory will be visible.
-By default, the *homes* share and the user's home directory are both visible.
+  :guilabel:`Use as a home share` option is selected, deselecting the :guilabel:`Browsable to Network Clients` option hides the share named *homes* so that only the dynamically generated share containing the authenticated user home directory will be visible.
+By default, the *homes* share and the user home directory are both visible.
 Users are not automatically granted read or write permissions on browsable shares.
 This option provides no real security because shares that are not visible in Windows File Explorer can still be accessed with